conan-io/docs/reference/tools.rst

     remove_from_path(command)

 This is a context manager that allows you to remove a tool from the ``PATH``.
-Conan will locate the executable (using :ref:`which`) and will remove from the ``PATH`` the directory entry that contains it.
+Conan will locate the executable (using :ref:`tools_which`) and will remove from the ``PATH`` the directory entry that contains it.
 It's not necessary to specify the extension.

 .. code-block:: python